jonathansteinberg/IMDB_Rating_Prediction/README.md

 # IMDB_Rating_Prediction

-•	Developed a regression model to predict the Yelp rating of businesses while identifying variables most indicative of firms’ success
+•	Developed a regression model to predict the IMDB rating of films while identifying variables most indicative of films’ success

-•	Attaiend a mean square error of 0.86 and presented reccomendations to business owners on how to increase their ratings
+•	Attaiend a mean square error of 0.69 and presented reccomendations to movie directors on how to increase their ratings

 •	Tools used: R, ggplot2